 I have never spend more money on a piece of clothing, shoes or accessoires than I did on my Balenciaga city bag.
-It took me years to finally take the plunge and book a trip to Paris (when you decide to buy a bag like this, you should do it in style, non?).
+It took me years to finally take the plunge and book a trip to Paris (when you decide to buy a bag like this, you should do it in style, non?), now, having the money to spend on this bag wasn’t easy, I had to work hard and I even had to invest on gambling from chart.dk a couple of times.
 But when is the time right to make such an expensive purchase?
 And how do you know it’s worth spending a lot of money on?

 Let me start by stating that you should never ever go into debt for something as a Balenciaga bag for instance.
 Seriously, it’s not worth it.
 If you can’t afford it, don’t buy it.
 It’s as simple as that.
 Even though I had just landed my first ‘real’ job, I didn’t have to clear out my bank account to buy said bag.
 So my first tip on buying designer goods is to start saving!
 Because what if your car or your bike breaks down?
 Or you suddenly have to replace your washing machine?
 Or one of your pets get’s ill?
 You get what I’m trying to say, right?